-Undergraduate Benefits full three-quarters one-half tuition only Bloomington and IUPUI Fall/Spring Semesters 12 or more 9-11 6-8 fewer than 6 IUPUI Summer I 6 4-5 3 1-2 Bloomington Summer I 4 3 2 1 Bloomington and IUPUI Summer II 6 4-5 3 1-2 Graduate Benefits full three-quarters 8 or more 6-7 4 4 3 4 3 one-half tuition only 4-5 fewer than 4 2 1 2 1 2 1
+Undergraduate Benefits full three-quarters one-half tuition only Bloomington and IUPUI Fall/Spring Semesters 1 12 or more 9-11 6-8 fewer than 6 IUPUI Summer I 1 6 4-5 3 1-2 Bloomington Summer I 4 3 2 1 Bloomington and IUPUI Summer II 1 6 4-5 3 1-2 Graduate Benefits full three-quarters one-half tuition only 8 or more 6-7 4-5 fewer than 4 4 3 2 1 4 3 2 1 4 3 2 1

 It is the responsibility of the veteran or veteran dependent to sign up for benefits each semester or summer session of enrollment.
-It is also the responsibility of the veteran or veteran dependent on the Bloomington campus to notify the Office of Veterans Affairs of any schedule change that may increase or decrease the amount of benefits allowed.
+It is also the responsibility of the veteran or veteran dependent on the Bloomington campus to notify the Office of Disabled Student Services and Veterans Affairs of any schedule change that may increase or decrease the amount of benefits allowed.
 Veterans and veteran dependents on the IUPUI campus should notify the Office of the Registrar.